What is Truth and Reconciliation Day?

 C-est-quoi-la-journée-de-vérité-et-réconciliation Artisanat Autochtone

-Historical context
+Historical Context

 The Truth and Reconciliation Commission

-Meaning of the day
+Significance of the Day

-This day aims to achieve several objectives:
+This day has several objectives:

-2. Awareness : It seeks to raise public awareness of the stories and realities experienced by Indigenous peoples, as well as past and present injustices.
+2. Awareness: It seeks to raise public awareness of the stories and realities experienced by Indigenous peoples, as well as past and present injustices.

-How to celebrate the day
+How to Observe the Day

 Conclusion